smithWEBtek/swt-v3/lib/notes/asdf.md

 	v2: 	use Cloudinary API for library upload and retrieval
 	v3:		use AWS for same, for practice

-get it working from Heroku, so we don't have to deal w/separate Heroku branch (sans books)

 learn node, mean, mongodb, express, do a project get auth working on swt-sp4